yatharth2311/Prime-Delta/README.md

 # Prime-Delta
-This is a demo of Prime Class
+This is a demo of Prime Class.